 - {¶5} On September 19, 2010, Ciptak went to Brubaker's Pub to watch the Cleveland Browns game that started at 1:00 p.m.
 Sue Petrone came to meet Ciptak late in the game and the two got into an argument.
 Sue Petrone left Brubaker's; Ciptak stayed briefly to pay his bill. - {¶6} Upon leaving the bar, Ciptak decided to drive by Sue Petrone's home to "smooth things over" after the argument.
-Sue Petrone was home but had her house "buttoned up" to look as though no one was home.
-Ciptak drove by and continued on past appellant's house. - {¶7} Appellant was outside, having come home early from the Browns game.
-Ciptak later said he waved at appellant; appellant said Ciptak "gave him the finger."
-Either way, shortly after Ciptak drove by, appellant decided to follow him. - {¶8} Ciptak was traveling to a tree farm on Strausser Road in Jackson Township, Ohio.
-He planned to tag trees he needed later for a landscaping job.
+Sue Petrone was home but had her house

+"buttoned up" to look as though no one was home.
+Ciptak drove by and continued on past Appellant's house.

+- {¶7} Appellant was outside, having come home early from the Browns game.

+Ciptak later said he waved at Appellant; Appellant said Ciptak "gave him the finger."

+Either way, shortly after Ciptak drove by, Appellant decided to follow him. - {¶8} Ciptak was traveling to a tree farm on Strausser Road in Jackson Township, Ohio.
+Once there, he planned to tag trees he needed later for a landscaping job.
 His route from Cuyahoga Falls took him south on Route 8.
-In downtown Cuyahoga Falls, he first noticed appellant in his vehicle behind him.
-Ciptak proceeded south on Interstate 77, and appellant followed.
-Ciptak exited at Arlington Road with appellant still behind him.
-Ciptak ignored appellant, assuming at some point he would turn back.
-Ciptak came to a church parking lot on Arlington Road and pulled in to attempt to get appellant "off his back."
-Appellant did not follow him into the lot, and instead proceeded straight on Arlington.
-Ciptak turned around in the rear of the church parking lot and exited. - {¶9} Ciptak saw appellant waiting for him at the next intersection.
-Appellant again fell in behind Ciptak, following him from a distance of 5 to 8 car lengths south on
+He first noticed Appellant following in his vehicle behind him in downtown Cuyahoga Falls.
+Ciptak proceeded south on Interstate 77, and Appellant followed.
+Ciptak exited at Arlington Road, with Appellant still behind him.
+Ciptak ignored Appellant, assuming at some point he would turn back.
+Ciptak came to a church parking lot on Arlington Road and pulled in, in an attempt to get Appellant "off his back."
+Appellant did not follow him into the lot, but instead proceeded straight on Arlington.
+Ciptak turned around in the rear of the church parking lot and exited. - {¶9} Ciptak saw Appellant waiting for him at the next intersection.
+Appellant again fell in behind Ciptak, following him from a distance of 5 to 8 car lengths south on Arlington Road.

-Arlington Road.
 Ciptak drove to Strausser and turned right, pulling into the tree farm a short distance up the road.
-Appellant continued straight on Strausser and did not follow Ciptak into the driveway.

-{¶10} Ciptak drove down the long, narrow lane of the tree farm, observing dense trees, a residence, and a barn.
-No one was around and Ciptak didn't feel comfortable getting out to tag trees as he had planned to do.
-When he reached the barn, he backed up and turned around to head back out the driveway.
+Appellant continued straight on Strausser and did not follow Ciptak into the driveway. - {¶10} Ciptak drove down the long, narrow lane of the tree farm, observing dense trees, a residence, and a barn.
+No one was around, and Ciptak didn't feel comfortable getting out to tag trees as he had originally planned to do.
+When he reached the barn, he backed up and turned around to head back out of the driveway.

-{¶11} He met appellant in his vehicle coming down the driveway.
+{¶11} He met Appellant in his vehicle coming down the driveway.
 The two trucks stopped, "head to head."
 Appellant's vehicle was about 6 to 8 feet away.
 Ciptak put his truck in park and got out, screaming, "What are you trying to do?
 What do you want?"
-Ciptak walked in front of his truck.
+Ciptak walked in front of Appellant's truck.

 {¶12} Appellant's driver's door was open.
-Ciptak later testified he saw the door open and saw a gun pointed at him, but appellant never said a word.
+Ciptak later testified he saw the door open and saw a gun pointed at him, but Appellant never said a word.
 Ciptak looked at the gun and heard a popping sound.
 He fell to the ground, and felt enormous pain.